 All fees are payable by the conclusion of the academic year.
 Outstanding fees will result in de-registration unless acceptable arrangements are made.
-For a more detailed listing of fees and the LAC Debtors Policy, refer to the LAC website - www.lac.school.nz
+For a

 Any concerns or questions, in relation to fees, should initially be made to the Business Manager: